tardate/LittleArduinoProjects/README.md

 # 785 Little Electronic Art Projects

-> Latest addition :sparkles: [Tick Tock](./Electronics101/555Timer/TickTock) - A 555/74LS73 circuit that generates a tick-tock sound sequence and distinct frequencies.
+> Latest addition :sparkles: [Tick Tock](./Electronics101/555Timer/TickTock) - A 555/74LS73 circuit that generates a tick-tock sound sequence at distinct frequencies.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.